 Minister and People

 Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
 For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.

 Silence

 The Absolution

 Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
 Amen.

-†The Peace
+The Peace

-Deacon The peace of the Lord be always with you.
+DeaconThe peace of the Lord be always with you.PeopleAnd also with you.

-People And also with you.
+The Offertory

+The offering will be taken at this time.